ibm-cloud-docs/containers/cs_storage_portworx.md

    6. Exit the pod.

-Check out how to [encrypt the secrets in your Kubernetes cluster](/docs/containers?topic=containers-encryption#keyprotect), including the secret where you stored your {{site.data.keyword.keymanagementserviceshort_notm}} CRK for your Portworx storage cluster.
+Check out how to [encrypt the secrets in your Kubernetes cluster](/docs/containers?topic=containers-encryption#keyprotect), including the secret where you stored your {{site.data.keyword.keymanagementserviceshort}} CRK for your Portworx storage cluster.
 {: tip}

 ## Adding storage from your Portworx cluster to apps